WirelessThings/OpenPi/gettingstarted.rst

 A copy can be downloaded from here http://file.wirelessthings.net/OpenPi/**..TODO..**

 This is the recommended image for use with OpenPI.
-Its based of the 2015-05-05 Wheezy image as released by the RPF with the following changes:
+Its based of the 2015-05-05 Wheezy image as released by the Raspberry Pi Foundation with the following changes:

 * dt-bin
 * openpi-overlay